alexec/maven-vbox-plugin/README.md

 If you want use 64 bit you typically need to:

 - Append "_64" to the OS type, e.g. "RedHat_64".
-- Enable IO ACPI (as a side-effect, it'll be much faster, if you're host OS is 64 bit).
+- Enable IO ACPI (as a side-effect, it'll be much faster, if your host OS is 64 bit).

 Known Issues
 ===
 * US keyboard layouts only.
-* Limit sub-set of vbox set-up supported, e.g. Internal Network no supported.
+* Limited sub-set of vbox set-up supported.

 Troubleshooting
 ===